 Methodist Hospital is certified by the DNV-GL as a comprehensive stroke center.
 This certification reflects the highest level of competence for treatment of serious stroke events.

 Learn more about the stroke center at Methodist Hospital

 According to the American Heart Association, stroke is a leading cause of serious long-term disability in the United States.
 Also called a “brain attack,” a stroke happens when a blood vessel carrying oxygen to the brain bursts, ruptures or becomes blocked by a clot.
 When this happens, brain cells don’t get the oxygen they need.

 There are two types of stroke:

 The effects of a stroke depend on the area of the brain where the stroke occurred and the size of the area affected.
 Memory, muscle control and speech functions are controlled by different parts of the brain.
 A minor stroke might affect someone in small ways that are hardly noticeable, but a major stroke can cause paralysis and loss of speech.

 If you or someone you know has stroke warning signs, call 911 immediately.
-Time is brain cells.
+Getting stroke care quickly is important because time is brain cells.
 For every minute the treatment is delayed, two million brain cells are lost.